 In February 2020, the European Commission published its European Strategy for Data.
 A subsequent consultation revealed that 90% of respondents considered that the EU lacks a solid data governance mechanism that would facilitate data sharing across the EU and between sectors.
-Hence, in November 2020, the European Commission published its draft Data Governance Act, which is now being discussed in Parliament.
+Hence, in November 2020, the European Commission published its draft Data Governance Act and a year later, in November 2021, it reached a provisional agreement with Parliament to promote the availability of data across the EU.
+The informal agreement will now have to be formally endorsed by Parliament and Council.
+Specifically, the Act: